TrueWinter/TwilioCallRouter/README.md

 Additionally, both directions support the same config format for `block_prefixes`.
 For each prefix, one of the following can be used:
 - `say: 'some text here'`: This will instruct Twilio to say the string using the voice and language configured, before ending the call with `<Hangup>`.
 - `say: false`: This will end the call using the `<Reject>` verb.
+- `play: 'url to audio file'`: This will play an audio file before ending the call using `<Hangup>`.
+Ensure it is in a [supported format](https://www.twilio.com/docs/voice/twiml/play#supported-audio-file-types).
 - `twiml: '<Response>...</Response>'`: This will respond with custom TwiML.

 You can also specify custom handlers for both directions.
 The `custom_handlers` section is split into two parts: `exact` and `prefix`.
 For each number, you will need to specify the URL (which must serve valid TwiML) that Twilio will connect to, and the HTTP method (either `GET` or `POST`).